openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: REQUIRED.
 JSON string denoting the Credential's format
 * `credential`: OPTIONAL.
 Contains issued Credential.
 MUST be present when `acceptance_token` is not returned.
 MAY be a JSON string or a JSON object, depending on the Credential format.
 See the table below for the format specific encoding requirements.
-* `acceptance_token`: OPTIONAL.
-A JSON string containing a token subsequently used to obtain a Credential.
-MUST be present when `credential` is not returned.
+* `acceptance_token`: CONDITIONAL.
+An opaque string value the issuer responds with in case it cannot directly issue the requested credential.
+This value is used in sub-sequent requests to obtain the respective credential. `acceptance_token` MUST be present when `credential` is not returned.
 * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the client SHOULD wait before re-sendting Credential Request.
 If no value is provided, clients MUST use 60 as the default.
 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.